jeromerg/NCase/Presentation.md

 }
 ```

-The result is a new set of test cases, containing all combinations between the todo subcases and the user subcases!

-Subdividing the set of test cases into different parts has two important advantages:
+The result is the same set of cases as in the previous example, but you acquired more flexibility!
+Now, you can:

--  You can re-use each set individually
+-  Re-use each set at multiple places
--  You can apply different combinatorial rules for each definition, as you will see below.
+-  Apply alternative definitions to each set individually... (as you will see in the paragraph).

 Tackle complexity with Pairwise testing
 ---------------------------------------

 Testing all combinations is nice, but it is expensive.
 We generated before 84 test cases with only three properties and a few values for each one.
 Instead of generating all combinations with the `AllCombinations` definition, you can use the alternative definition called `PairwiseCombinations`.
 It generates a set of test cases, that contains all possible pairs between all groups of assignments (more about [pairwise testing here][pair]).

-Both definitions have exactly the same syntax, so you just need to change the name of the definition as you call `builder.NewDefinition<...>(...)`:
+Both definitions `AllCombinations` and `PairwiseCombinations` have exactly the same syntax, so you just need to change the name of the definition as you call `builder.NewDefinition<...>(...)`:

 <!--# NCasePairwiseCombinations -->
 ```C#